blocknetdx/documentation/docs/service-nodes/setup.md

 		   your *Staking Wallet* and start it staking again by issuing the follow commands:
 			  ```
-			  stcli stop
 			  stdaemon
 			  ```
-		   Note, you will probably need to wait at least 30 seconds after issuing `stcli stop` before you'll be allowed to launch `stdaemon.` Just keep trying every 30 seconds or so to launch `stdaemon` until you no longer get, "*Error: Cannot obtain a lock on data directory.*"
+			  (You'll need to wait a few minutes after starting the Blocknet daemon for your wallet to
+			  sync the headers.
+Then you'll be allowed to unlock your wallet for staking in the next step.)
 		   1. Unlock your staking wallet for staking only:
 		   ```
 		   stunlock